jameramellyn/dsc106-2025-fa/labs/lab05/index.md

 ### Step 5.4: One Final Pitfall

 However, we face **one final pitfall**.
 While everything looks clean when we interact with the pie chart directly, you may notice that there is still a semi-subtle bug: you can filter projects by pie clicks and by the search bar, but not by both at the same time.
 If you search in the bar and then click a pie slice, the projects will only be filtered by year, not by the search query.
-The opposite direction, clicking a pie slice then using the search bar, also does not work.
-Users should be able to combine both filters!
+The opposite direction, clicking a pie slice then using the search bar, should also work.
+Users should be able to combine both filters in both ways!

 You are **not required** to fix this bug.
 However, we want you to understand why this is happening.
 So in your video, please **explain why the issue is happening** and **which lines of code you would need to change** to solve this issue.